bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 - When a patch is absorbed, place each change in the section where it belongs: bug fixes under fixes, dependency bumps under dependencies, packaging fixes under build/release maintenance, and API/docs additions under the relevant feature or enhancement section.
 - The active release-note header may be a version range, for example `v9.0.0 - v9.0.2`, while the body remains organized by feature/fix/dependency sections.
 - When a release-note heading covers more than one version, prefix every bullet with the exact version that first released that change, for example `- **v9.0.2:** ...`.
 A bullet may omit its version only when its heading names exactly one version.
+- Within each section of a multi-version release-note entry, order the version-prefixed bullets by release number in descending order (newest first).
+Keep bullets from the same version together and retain their logical editorial order within that version group.
 - Never combine changes first released in different versions into one bullet.
 Split mixed maintenance or dependency summaries by release version so every prefix remains unambiguous.
 - Create one GitHub release for every published tag, including patches whose repository notes are absorbed into a version range.
 Never omit a patch release or fold it into an adjacent tag's GitHub release.
 - Every GitHub release title and body must describe one tag only; never roll multiple versions into a GitHub release title or treat another tag's changes as part of that release.